 What is Enthusiastic Consent?

-The intimacy between Ilya Rozanov and Shane Hollander is a clear example of Enthusiastic Consent in action.
-But to understand Enthusiastic Consent, let’s first go over the definition of Consent.
+To understand Enthusiastic Consent, let’s first go over the definition of Consent.

-Consent is a mutual agreement to engage in sexual activity.
+In this context, consent is a mutual agreement to engage in sexual activity.
 It should always be clear and communicated without pressure, manipulation, or fear.
 Enthusiastic consent goes a step further.

 Enthusiastic Consent looks like: